-These implants are well intended for immediate loading and therefore you get your permanent fixed teeth immediately in 5 days.
+An intention for these implants for immediate loading, and therefore you get your permanent fixed teeth immediately in 5 days.
 These implants have a high success rate for all patients.

 Why is this method now considered to be the most successful in modern implantology?
 Does it have any signs?
-Basal implants are inserted in the base of mandibular bone, the biological processes, which occur in it, do not cause atrophy of the bone tissue in the absence of the tooth.
-Thus the main advantage of basal implantation it in cases when bone augmentation is difficult after resorption, as well as in cases when the long-term absence of several teeth has caused strong atrophy of the osseous base of the gums.
+The dentist would insert basal implants in the base of mandibular bone, the biological processes, which occur in it, do not cause atrophy of the bone tissue in the absence of the tooth.

 Benefits of Basal Implants

-- They can be applied in difficult cases of bone atrophy.
-Advanced periodontal conditions can be treated with immediate loading basal implants in just one visit.
+- Basal Implants can apply in severe cases of bone atrophy.
+Advanced periodontal conditions can treat with immediate loading basal implants in just one visit.

-- The place in the deeper layers of bone tissue, which is more strong, provides the survival and durability of the implant, without problems of an infectious factor.
+- The place in the deeper layers of bone tissue, which is more robust, provides the survival and durability of the implant, without problems of an infectious factor.

 - Immediate loading basal implants are suitable for almost all patients, including those that smoke, have diabetes, and have no roots.

 - The treatment claims a 98% success rate, a higher rate than that of traditional implants.